zincdesign/sitedesk.github.io/README.md

-#Adding a new Blog post
+#Adding a new News post

 To add a new post about (say) the effect of BIM data on the Romanian tree frog we start by creating a new post from the template: